niv-csc/LeetCode-Practice/README.md

 ## 📌 Goals
 - Practice problem-solving consistently
 - Improve coding skills in multiple languages
-- Build a collection of solutions for future review
+- Build a collection of solutions for future review.

 ## 🛠 Languages Used
 - Java